 *Keep in mind that your organization must be inclusive and meet Yale University’s Equal Opportunity Statement policy.
 Organizations that are application/audition based must clearly state the criteria for being admitted into the organization and the timeline.
 Registered student organizations should have a clear selection process that is outlined in the constitution, open to everyone, and fair.

 Organizations with members who undergo an induction must outline their induction process and timeline.
 Please read through this website for information about what the state of Connecticut defines as hazing.
 Please also visit Yale’s website for information about Yale’s hazing on campus.
 Keep in mind the induction process for any organization should be very far from this line.

 Need More Help?

-The YCDO has also developed a list of guiding questions that may help you draft a strong constitution, which you can access here.
 If your organization would like assistance with improving your induction process, please email us at email@example.com and we would be more than happy to provide you with assistance or connect you to other resources.